garrandall/popular-music-data/tracks/die-in-your-arms-justin-bieber.md

 I wouldn't mind
 'Cause every time you touch me
 I just die in your arms
-Oooh, it feels so right
+Oh, it feels so right
 So baby, baby, please don't stop, girl

 Mhmm, uh-huh, yeah, yeah, alright
-Ooh, baby, I know loving you ain't easy
+Oh, baby, I know loving you ain't easy
 But sure is worth a try

-Ooh, if there is a reason to call me a fool
+Oh, if there is a reason to call me a fool
 'Cause I love too hard
 Are there any rules, baby?
 If this a lesson